Honda Civic (tenth generation)

-The tenth-generation Honda Civic (FC/FK) is a compact car (C-segment) manufactured by Honda since 2015, replacing the ninth-generation Civic.
+The tenth-generation Honda Civic (FC/FK) is a compact car (C-segment) manufactured by Honda from 2015 until 2022, replacing the ninth-generation Civic.
 It was first released in November 2015 in the North American market, followed by its introduction in Europe and Asia-Pacific in 2016, and in Japan in 2017.
-This generation marked the unification of the Civic range, as Honda ceased making a dedicated version for the European market—a strategy employed since the seventh-generation Civic—in favour of a globally marketed model.
+This generation marked the unification of the Civic range, as Honda ceased making a dedicated version for the European market—a strategy employed since the sixth-generation—in favour of a globally marketed model.
 As the result, three body styles were introduced with a near-identical design which are sedan, hatchback, and coupe.

 A Type R version based on the hatchback model was released as a prototype model in September 2016, and has been sold from 2017 in several markets, including North America which received the Civic Type R model for the first time.

 Overview

 The tenth-generation Civic was designated as a global model, which improved development efficiency and gained cost savings.
 In turn, Honda allocated the cost savings to improve the performance and quality of the vehicle.
 During development, Honda targeted the model at the key U.S. market, resurrecting its once-discarded "lead-country" system, which calls for developing a model specifically for its main targeted market but selling it in other regions as well.

-The model is based on the Honda compact global platform and adopts a sleeker, more sporty fastback design.
+Honda's resultant compact global platform for the tenth-generation Civic adopts a sleeker, more sporty fastback design.

-It utilizes higher grade steel than the previous model, the unit body is 68 lb lighter, while new body sealing techniques resulted in a 58 percent reduction in cabin air leaks.
+The tenth-generation Civic utilizes higher grade steel than the previous model, the unit body is 68 lb lighter, while new body sealing techniques resulted in a 58 percent reduction in cabin air leaks.
 Rear disc brakes are also made standard.
 To minimize NVH, the Civic adds fluid-filled suspension bushings.
 A dual pinion steering system is introduced along with a thicker and more rigid 30 mm diameter steering column for improved steering feel; additionally, the steering gear ratio is variable, with 2.2 turns lock-to-lock compared to 3.1 turns lock-to-lock from the previous model and a quicker 10.93:1 steering ratio.

 The suspension is also completely redesigned, with a revamped MacPherson struts for the front suspension and a new multi-link rear setup mounted to an ultra-rigid rear subframe.
-The suspension is also lower, which combined with a lower floor and engine, allows the center of gravity to be reduced by 0.6 in.
-Other features aimed at improving the ride and handling include hydraulic compliance bushings, variable gear ratio steering, beefier front and rear stabilizer bars, and brake-based torque vectoring.
+The suspension is also lower, which combined with a lower floor and engine, allows the centre of gravity to be reduced by 0.6 in.
+Other features aimed at improving the ride and handling include hydraulic compliance bushings, variable gear ratio steering, larger front and rear stabilizer bars, and brake-based torque vectoring.
+A single-tier instrument cluster also returns in this generation, replacing the previous “two-tier” design used in the last two generations.